 These pork chops are easy to make and very flavorful.
-For an extra kick, serve them with Zesty Pineapple Salsa.
 Round out the meal with some fresh, local corn on the cob if that fits with your diabetic food plan.

 I like to use a product from McCormick® called Hot Shot!® in this recipe; it’s a blend of ground black and red peppers.
 You could substitute all black pepper or a combination of black pepper and cayenne instead.